home > indexing

 Can't Find Your Problem (or Answer)?

 This is a living document that should probably be a wiki: there is always something going wrong with Word's indexing features.
-But I want to be helpful, and so I pushed these first few answers to the Web right away.
+But I want to be helpful, and so I pushed these "few answers" to the Web right away.
 If you have a question you don't see here, please contact me at seth@maislin.com.
-I might have your answer.
+I might have your answer, and you might contribute something this page.

 If almost all of your page numbers are coming out wrong when you generate your index, then you've stumbled across one of the stupidest side-effects of Word's indexing functionality.
 It turns out that you have to hide your index to make it generate accurately.
 Can we say "counter-intuitive"?